AakashT002/Vrs_server/README.md

 ## API

-Services are deployed in https://lp02-team-m-requestor-server.herokuapp.com/
+Services are deployed in https://lp02-team-m-requestor-server.herokuapp.com

-**TODO**
+**API documentation**
+TODO : Swagger to be used..

 ----